-Many renters experience difficulty meeting their financial obligations -- and rental fees put a strain on low-income earners.
-The U.S. Department of Housing and Urban Development (HUD) administers programs -- such as the Housing Choice Voucher (HCV) program and subsidized rental projects -- that reduce the rental rate for low-income households.
-Income and credit scores play a significant role in qualifying for a lease and nonsubsidized units.
+Many renters experience difficulty meeting their financial obligations and high rental fees can put a strain on low-income earners.
+The U.S. Department of Housing and Urban Development (HUD) administers programs such as the Housing Choice Voucher (HCV) program and subsidized rental projects that reduce the rental rate for low-income households.
+Income and credit scores play a significant role in qualifying for a lease and non-subsidized units.

 Video of the Day

-Properties with unsubsidized market rent offer units at a rate comparable to the surrounding market.
+Properties within the unsubsidized market are basically your regular private rentals at rental rates comparable to the surrounding market.
 Market rentals do not offer direct or indirect subsidies.
 Tenants must qualify by meeting the minimum annual income and credit requirements.

 Typically, renters with strong credit scores and reliable, equitable employment are qualified for the unsubsidized market, but some unsubsidized properties may offer a break in the form of a reduction.
 Unsubsidized and reduced properties supply units at a rate slightly below market.
 These properties may have the same credit and income requirements as market units.
 Renters who cannot afford market rent but do not qualify for subsidies have an option for decent housing.